z-l-p/filmless-simple/docs/README.md

   jump, and ink will eventually be deposited in the projector gate.
 Be sure to clean the projector afterward!

-  **Troubleshooting**
+### Troubleshooting ###

 - **Processing Error: "ArrayIndexOutOfBoundsException .... "** means that your sound file is stereo.
 Try again with a mono file.
-- **The ink won't dry.** If the ink is pooling on the film surface, you're printing on the base side of the film.
+- **The ink won't dry!** If the ink is pooling on the film surface, you're printing on the base side of the film.
 Turn it over to print on the emulsion side.
+- **Empty frames at the start:** This is caused by the standard 25 frame sound offset of 16mm film.
+Since sound precedes picture, the code adds blank frames before the picture starts.
+If you don't mind a silent first second of picture, you can cut it off.
+If you're making a loop then you can get tricky: In Premiere, unlock your picture and sound.
+Shift the sound 25 frames earlier than picture.
+Cut the sound to separate the first 25 frames and move them to the end, filling the gap left over from the shift.
+Then set the SOUND_OFFSET variable in Processing to 0.
+The resulting film can be spliced into a loop with continuous sound and picture.